Meadow Parsnip and Wild Parsley

 Many other insects including short and long-tongued bees, wasps, flies, and beetles use this plant as a nectar source.

-Golden Alexander naturally grows in moist black soil prairies, moist to mesic woodlands, thickets, limestone glades, and abandoned fields.
-Golden Alexander is found in the mid-western and eastern North America.
+This species grows in moist black soil prairies, moist to mesic woodlands, thickets, limestone glades, and abandoned fields.

-The genus was named for the German Botanist, Johann Baptist Ziz.
-The species name, aurea, means “gold” in Latin as presumably refers to the color of the flowers.
+The genus name, Zizia, is named for the German botanist, Johann Baptist Ziz, The species name, aurea, means “gold” in Latin and presumably refers to the color of the flowers.
 This plant was named the 2012 North Carolina Wildflower of the Year.

 Reviews